sonydevworld/spresense/sdk/configs/examples/accel/README.txt

-This configuration contains required options to accel example.
+This configuration contains required options to use accel example.

+[Source path]
+examples/accel